ReadyPlayer2/BrickBreaker/README.md

 # BrickBreaker
 Brick Breaker game in pure JavaScript.
-That's right, no frameworks...(I think?!)
+That's right, no frameworks...(yet..)

-A little project to learn some JavaScript and git - following this tutorial: https://www.youtube.com/watch?v=3EMxBkqC4z0
+A little project to learn some JavaScript and git - following this tutorial: https://www.youtube.com/watch?v=3EMxBkqC4z0 and then some improvements.

 ### Clone
 `git clone https://github.com/ReadyPlayer2/BrickBreaker`